Mina Smallman: Dame Cressida Dick gaslighted me, says killed sisters' mum

 "The photographs of our girls were taken in 2020 and Cressida Dick was on record and said 'If this is true, it's appalling'.

-"But she already knew there was an investigation going on", started in 2017, into WhatsApp groups of a police unit stationed at Charing Cross, Ms Smallman added.
+"But she already knew there was an investigation going on", started in 2017, into other WhatsApp groups, Ms Smallman added.

-Two weeks ago, the police watchdog said it had discovered "disgraceful" examples of harassment including misogynist, racist and homophobic messages sent and shared between some officers at Charing Cross police station.
+Two weeks ago, the police watchdog said it had discovered "disgraceful" examples of harassment including misogynist, racist and homophobic messages sent and shared between some officers at Charing Cross station.

-"So she knew it wasn't an isolated incident.
-To behave as if [the conduct of the officers in Fryent Country Park] was incredible, was a lie."
+"So she would have known that this wasn't an isolated incident.
+I didn't expect her to throw herself or the Met under the bus, but to behave in a way that sounds as though 'this is incredible', or 'we've never heard of anything like this in our lives' [the conduct of the officers in Fryent Country Park], it was a lie."

-Dame Cressida's comments tried to "minimise" the event and make her appear "unreasonable or emotional", Ms Smallman said.
+Ms Smallman said she and Dame Cressida had met privately and suggested the ex-Met chief could have been more open with her then.

+But "she kept saying 'this is a one-off, this is not happening, this is not usual'.

 When asked by Woman's Hour presenter Emma Barnett if she had been "gaslit", Ms Smallman replied "absolutely".

+Ms Smallman described it as when police had tried to "minimise" the event or made someone like her feel "unreasonable or emotional".

-Gaslighting is defined as manipulating someone into thinking they are wrong even when they are right, and can be used to make someone question their own mental wellbeing.
+Gaslighting is defined as manipulating someone into thinking they are wrong even when they are right, and can make someone question their own mental wellbeing.

 'Protecting the brand'